 We can easily find places for this “messa di voce” bowstroke in the music of Schubert and Mozart, but it becomes much more difficult to find uses for it in the music of Beethoven, Brahms, Dvorak and other later composers in which longer phrases tend to predominate:

-Perhaps this development was a reflection of the Industrial Revolution and the increasing presence of machines in society, but what is certain is that with this loss of the “messa di voce” mid-bow swelling, we string players lost not only a very expressive musical device but also lost one of the most beautiful ways of developing our fine control in the lower half of the bow.
-Starting very softly at the tip and doing diminuendos as we move the bow towards the tip and are both very easy, natural skills, but very soft bow starts at the frog and doing diminuendos on upbows (especially as we get near the frog) are not at all natural.
+This development did not, curiously, coincide with the invention of the Tourte bow, but occurred 100 years later.
+Perhaps it was a reflection of the Industrial Revolution and the increasing presence of machines in society, but what is certain is that with the loss of the “messa di voce” mid-bow swelling, we string players lost not only a very expressive musical device but also lost one of the most beautiful ways of developing our fine control in the lower half of the bow.
+Making diminuendos as we move the bow out towards the tip, and making crescendos from soft starts at the tip, are both very easy, natural skills, but very soft bow starts at the frog and doing diminuendos on upbows (especially as we get near the frog) are not at all natural.
 Achieving the fine control necessary to do this opens up the huge expressive world of our bow enormously.
 See also Bow Trajectory and Pressure, Speed, Point of Contact

 ON THE DIFFERENCES BETWEEN THE LEFT AND RIGHT HANDS